hiiamboris/red-wiki/Rich-Text-support.md

 <face> : a rich-text face object with a rich-text description in single-box mode.
 ```

-This mode is optimized for lowest system resources usage when a high number of rich text paragraps needs to be rendered.
+This mode is optimized for lowest system resources usage when a high number of rich text areas needs to be rendered.

 ## Info querying functions